Do you really know who your customers are? This is one of the hardest questions for outdoor, hunting, and shooting sports business owners to answer.

 What does your buyer persona sound or act like?

 What kind of language do they use?
-Is it intelligent and articulate? or more slang?
+Is it intelligent and articulate? or more southern?

 Begin listing your buyer persona’s primary and secondary goals.
-This will begin to give you ideas on what kind of content topics you should begin thinking about.
+This will begin to give you ideas on what kind of messaging, content and materials you should create.
 Interview them to get more detail.

-When potential prospects call, ask them why they contacted you.
-When you’re on the phone with your client, make it a point to ask them some of the questions above.
+TIP: When potential customers call, ask them why they contacted you.
+When you’re on the phone with your customer, make it a point to ask them some of the questions above.

 Now we’re getting into the nuts and bolts.
 List the challenges your buyers face.
-Generating leads?
-Growing their business?
+Finding property to hunt or gun ranges?
+Learning basic tactical skills?
 Creating relevant communication?

 6. How We Help